-- 72. A grievance is an actual or perceived problem giving ground for complaint.
+52. A grievance is an actual or perceived problem giving ground for complaint.
 The Grievance Mechanism is the process by which people affected by the project's activities can bring their comments, concerns and grievances to the Project Management Team.
 Proponents intending to submit proposal to ITTO shall seek to minimize grievances through designing to manage project impacts and through community liaison activities designed to anticipate and address potential issues before they become grievances.
-In the case that community groups or individual members, or other stakeholders do have a grievance about the proposed project or the project under implementation, proponents shall develop a Grievance Mechanism whose purpose is to ensure that anyone with a concern about the project can voice it and get a response.
-Such a Mechanism shall: - Address concerns promptly; - Use an understandable and transparent process that is culturally appropriate and readily accessible to the affected groups, at no cost and without retribution; - Guarantee confidentiality; - Take gender into account as men and women may not only communicate their grievances differently but may also have different types of grievances; - Specify the time frames in which grievances should be resolved.
+Proponents shall develop a Grievance Mechanism whose purpose is to ensure that anyone with a concern about the project can voice it and get a response.
+Such a Mechanism shall:

+- Address concerns promptly; - Use an understandable and transparent process that is culturally appropriate and readily accessible to the affected groups, at no cost and without retribution; - Guarantee confidentiality; - Specify the time frames in which grievances should be resolved.